kmsaryan/Maky23-NSO_Assignments/Readme.txt

 you need to add your public key to allow access to this host you do so with the following
-    echo -n "<insert your public key here>" >>  authorized_keys repeat the intial configuration for all Dev servers
+    echo -n "<insert your public key here>" >>  authorized_keys repeat the intial configuration for all Dev servers you can check the connectivity between hosts by ansible all -i hosts -m ping you can cehck the syntax of your file ansible-playbook --syntax-check nodes.yaml you can run your play book ansible-playbook -i hosts site.yaml